stjudecloud/workflows/best-practices.md

 # WDL Best Practices

 All rules below should be followed by contributors to this repo.
-Contributors should also follow the rules outlined in `style-guide.md`.
+Contributors should also follow the rules enforced by Sprocket.
 Pull Requests which do not conform to these specifications will be asked to change.

 ## Rules